dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 ---
-title: Serverless, free-tier data stack with dlt + dbt core."
+title: Serverless, free-tier data stack with dlt + dbt core.
 description: "In this article, we explore how we can use dlt + dbt core in a serverless, free tier data stack by using Google Cloud Functions.
 I use this setup for a personal project where I try to get property prices to me and my partner make an informed purchase."
-slug: product-analytics-pipeline-with-dbt-semantic-layer
+slug: serverless-dlt-dbt-stack

 authors: [euan_johnston]